AhmedElbltagy1/Blogs-Platform-Express.js/README.md

 ### client role :
 - clients can ( creates , updates or deletes their posts or comments )
 - clients cannot (updates or deletes others posts or comments )
-- clients cannot ( Get users of the platform )
+- clients cannot ( Get users of the platform only get their account )

 ### Admin role :
-- admins can perform all the features that client can make and more like
+- admins can perform all the functions that client can make and more like ...
 - Get all the users registerd on the platform
 - can delete any user or update it